 - Where to train?: home, gym or outdoors.

-- Will I use equipment: bands, free weights, ankle weights, gliders, jump rope, or gym machines.
+- Will I use equipment?: bands, weights, ankle weights, gliders, jump rope or gym machines.

-That will help you to organize yourself and know what resources you have and what you lack.
+This will help you organize yourself and know what resources you have and what you are missing.

 The science behind an enviable booty

-You are about to learn how a buttock of steel is built.
-This information is backed by scientists.
+You're about to learn how to build buttocks of steel.
+This information is supported by scientists.

 I warn you that it is not easy.
-But if you're ready to work hard, keep reading.
+But if you're ready to work hard, read on.